apache/spark/docs/structured-streaming-programming-guide.md

 ###### ForeachBatch
 `foreachBatch(...)` allows you to specify a function that is executed on the output data of every micro-batch of a streaming query.
-Since Spark 2.4, this is supported in Python, Scala and Java.
+Since Spark 2.4, this is supported in Scala, Java and Python.
 It takes two parameters: a DataFrame or Dataset that has the output data of a micro-batch and the unique ID of the micro-batch.

 <div class="codetabs">